 - Laboratory of Plant Physiology (PPH)

-- Resource Ecology Group (REG)
+- Wildlife Ecology and Conservation Group (WEC)

 You can find examples of thesis subjects at the bottom of this page.

 In the second half of your second year you will go on an internship.
 This can be a project at a company or organization outside Wageningen University.

 Chair group Nematology